Retail Store Space Planning

 The Decompression Zone

 A store’s entryway, often called the “decompression zone,” is the first area customers encounter after entering.
 This space transitions between the outside world and the store’s interior.
 Keeping this zone uncluttered is crucial to allow shoppers to adjust to the new environment without feeling overwhelmed.
-Placing high-margin, eye-catching products beyond the decompression zone can entice shoppers to explore further in-store retail space planning.
+Placing high-margin, eye-catching products beyond the decompression zone can entice shoppers to explore further in retail store space planning.

 Pathways and Signage